4 Super-Useful New Google Ads Features You Need to Try

 #1: Promotion Extensions

-Since the advent of AdWords, folks like you and me have been forced to use their ad headlines and description to share promos with prospective patrons.
+Since the advent of Google Ads, folks like you and me have been forced to use their ad headlines and description to share promos with prospective patrons.
 No more!

-We wrote about AdWords promotion extensions back in May (when they were still in beta), but Google has finally decided to release them to all advertisers.
+We wrote about Google Ads promotion extensions back in May (when they were still in beta), but Google has finally decided to release them to all advertisers.

 Promotion extensions allow you to update (drumroll) promotions that you can append to your text ads.
 Whether you’re sharing a discount code or simply sharing a site-wide discount, these ad extensions will send your CTR’s skyrocketing.